Celebrities to turn out for women's march on Washington - Entertainment - NZ Herald News

 Chelsea Handler will lead a sister march in Park City, Utah, one of more than 150 solidarity marches planned around the country and the world that day.

-Others who plan to participate in the Washington march include: Debra Messing, Uzo Aduba, Patricia Arquette, Danielle Brooks, Diane Guerrero, Padma Lakshmi, Olivia Wilde, Constance Wu and Zendaya.
+Others who plan to participate in the Washington march include Uzo Aduba, Lea DeLaria, Diane Guerrero, Margo Jefferson, Hari Nef and Constance Wu.

+A number of other celebrities will either participate in the march or express solidarity with the marchers in other ways, organizers said, including Katy Perry, Julianne Moore, Cher and Debra Messing.

 Few in left-leaning Hollywood have expressed an interest in participating in Trump's inaugural events.
 Singer Jackie Evancho will perform the national anthem at the swearing-in.

-Note: This story has been corrected to reflect that some of the celebrities may not attend the march but may support it in other ways.